elmtree-askmo/cloudcannon-app/content/learn/computer-science/describe-the-traveling-salesman-problem-and-its-significance-in-npcompleteness.md

 url: /learn/computer-science/questions/describe-the-traveling-salesman-problem-and-its-significance-in-npcompleteness
 score: -1.0
 related_article1:
-    id: 161143
+    id: 161147
     title: >-
-        How does the concept of cardinality apply to comparing infinite sets?
+        How do infinite sets impact computability and set theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-concept-of-cardinality-apply-to-comparing-infinite-sets
+    url: /learn/computer-science/questions/how-do-infinite-sets-impact-computability-and-set-theory
 related_article2:
-    id: 161099
+    id: 160804
     title: >-
-        What are the mathematical implications of infinite sets in set theory?
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-mathematical-implications-of-infinite-sets-in-set-theory
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 related_article3:
-    id: 160817
+    id: 161140
     title: >-
-        What challenges are associated with solving the traveling salesman problem?
+        What are the properties of rational and irrational numbers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-challenges-are-associated-with-solving-the-traveling-salesman-problem
+    url: /learn/computer-science/questions/what-are-the-properties-of-rational-and-irrational-numbers
 related_article4:
-    id: 160817
+    id: 160804
     title: >-
-        What challenges are associated with solving the traveling salesman problem?
+        What is the halting problem, and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-challenges-are-associated-with-solving-the-traveling-salesman-problem
-related_article5:
-    id: 160816
-    title: >-
-        What is the significance of the P vs NP problem in computational theory?
-    subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-the-p-vs-np-problem-in-computational-theory
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 ---

 &nbsp;